Pseudo2Real: Task Arithmetic for Pseudo-Label Correction in Automatic Speech Recognition: Result

 Pseudo2Real shows particularly strong gains on challenging accents such as \textbf{Ijaw}, \textbf{Idoma}, and \textbf{Yoruba}, where WER is reduced by up to 50 points compared with pseudo-label fine-tuning.
 These improvements indicate that the correction vector effectively captures accent-specific pronunciation patterns and mitigates systematic pseudo-labeling errors that standard fine-tuning fails to address.

-Interestingly, Pseudo2Real occasionally outperforms the topline trained directly on labeled target data.
-For instance, the Whisper \textsc{tiny} model achieves a lower WER than the topline on \textbf{Idoma} and \textbf{Twi}, while the Whisper \textsc{small} model surpasses the topline on \textbf{Igbo}.
+Interestingly, Pseudo2Real occasionally outperforms the topline trained on labeled target data.
+For instance, Whisper \textsc{tiny} outperforms the topline on \textbf{Igbo}, \textbf{Twi}, and \textbf{Idoma}, while Whisper \textsc{small} does so on \textbf{Igbo}.
 This behavior suggests that parameter-space correction not only compensates for pseudo-label noise but also transfers beneficial regularities learned from other domains, such as better acoustic normalization and pronunciation consistency.
 In these cases, the correction vector serves as a form of cross-domain regularization, enabling the adapted model to generalize more effectively than models trained solely on limited labeled target data.

+\paragraph{Why does \ours sometimes beat the topline?} We compare error types on the two accents where \ours beats the topline in the tiny$\rightarrow$tiny setting, \textbf{Twi} and \textbf{Igbo} (Table~\ref{tab:err_analysis}).
+On both accents, \ours makes fewer \emph{insertion} errors than the topline (most strikingly, 262 vs.\ 670 on Twi), while substitutions and deletions are comparable.
+Since insertions are common hallucination patterns that small target-domain fine-tuning rarely fully suppresses, this reduction suggests that the correction vector transfers additional anti-hallucination regularization from the source domain.